niiknow/importaz/README.md

 * @tableName - the table to perform operation
 By convention, we introduced three additional parameter/features:

-1. *pk* - partition key, default is 'main'.
-Use this like having multiple workspaces.
+1. *pk* - partition key, default is '1default'.
+Allow for multiple workspaces.
 2. *tenant* - the tenant code, default is 'a'.
-Use this for multi-tenancy.
+Allow for multi-tenancy.
-3. *environment* - we use number to identify environments: dev (39), tst (37), uat (35), stg (33), and prd (31).
-This reserved a00-a29 for internal table naming.
+3. *environment* - we use number to identify environments: dev (79), tst (77), uat (75), stg (73), and prd (71).
+This reserved a00-a69 for internal table naming.
 These tables would, obviously, be sorted at the top.
 Environment can be setup in a file called config/config.ini, which has example and documenation here (https://github.com/niiknow/importaz/blob/master/config/config.example.ini)

 POST BODY:
 ``` json